 After more than a decade of planning and preparation, the Boston Public Market finally opened in 2015.
 And it’s been a huge hit ever since.
 It’s essentially a year-round farmers market where you can also get a great meal from one of the prepared food vendors.
 The market is a terrific place to take kids for a special treat (think locally made doughnuts or ice cream), an event, a cooking class, or just to explore.
 Make a day of it by heading to nearby Christopher Columbus Park, which has one of the best playgrounds in Boston.

 Chicago may be the Windy City, but it often seems like Boston could have earned that nickname, too.
 Ocean breezes are a near-constant presence and there’s no better way to harness them than by flying a kite.
 Despite Boston’s low elevation, there are plenty of hills and beaches in the area that provide the perfect places to get some air.
 We’ve rounded up 10 of them, some of which also have awesome playgrounds.
 Now go fly a kite!

 With all of the beautiful beaches in New England, spending a day on the sand by the ocean is a popular summer activity.
 But parking can be really difficult to come by—not to mention very expensive.
 Luckily there’s a better way: Take the T (or the commuter rail) to the beach!
 It'll add to the adventure and ensure a day of fun in the sun.

-Swim and water safety is so important for little ones, but it can be difficult to imagine letting your baby or toddler plunge into the pool without you.
+Swimming ability and water safety are so important for little ones, but it can be difficult to imagine letting your baby or toddler plunge into the pool without you.
 Luckily, you don’t have to because there are a plethora of places in or near Boston that offer parent-child swim lessons so you can get in the water together.
 If you’re looking for other ways to be active with your child, check out our post on yoga classes for Boston moms and babies.